EEDTransposition evidenceEU

 • For public-sector and procurement obligations, verify the national public-body definitions, contracting-authority guidance, publication requirements, and any exceptions.

-• For enforcement, use national law or authority material only; this grounding does not provide Member State penalty schedules.
+• For enforcement, use national law or authority material only; this source support does not provide Member State penalty schedules.

 Section 3